Prachi-gaur/W3-Helloworld/Version 0.3.3/README.md

 Optional

-* Refine Scroll to bottom?
+* Refine scroll to bottom perfectly?
 * Ability to clear all items?
 * Ability to edit an item?